32bitwave/32bitcoffee/_posts/2025-03-08-Modular-555-Timer-CV-and-Gate.md

 * 3 X Audio Cables
 * 1 X 9V battery (any power supply 9V to 12V)
 * 1 X Set of wires for breadboard

-This Eurorack 555 timer does not track with the 1V OCT standard but it does sound decent.
-The CV is controlled trough a vactrol and the Gate is controlled trough a transistor.

-Note: The pulldown resistor may not be needed on the base of the transistor for gate depending on your hardware/sequencer.

-Realistically there should be diodes implemeted near audio jack inputs to protect your hardware so please use at your own risk.
-For me, with the arturia beatstep, I did not use the pulldown resistor and felt confortable not using diodes due to my hardwares circut protection.